equinor/ert/docs/reference/configuration/observations.rst

  };

 The item ERROR_MODE can take three different values: ABS, REL or RELMIN.
-As stated above, the default error mode is RELMIN.
+The default error mode is RELMIN.

 ERT will crash if the total error associated with an observation is zero.
 A zero error is incompatible with the logic used in the history matching